GerritCodeReview/plugins_serviceuser/src/main/resources/Documentation/rest-api-config.md

 The `OwnerInput` entity contains a group that should own a service user.

-* _group_: A group.
+* _group_: An internal Gerrit group.
 This can be the UUID of the group, the legacy numeric ID of the group or the name of the group if it is unique.

 ### <a id="service-user-info"></a>ServiceUserInfo